trimstray/nginx-admins-handbook/doc/RULES.md

   }
   ```

-- force e.g. login page to use TLS:
+- force login page to use TLS:

   ```nginx
   server {